N-athaniel/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* The tranport layer ensures reliable and error free end-to-end communication. it divides data into smaller units called packets and assigns metadata to facilitate efficient transfer over the internet. this layer shields upper-layer application from the complexities of data transmission.

 If a packet is dropped
 ----------------------